playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## React

-All side effects within React components are handled by two Hooks: `useEffect` and `useLayoutEffect`.
+Two Hooks handle all side effects within React components: `useEffect` and `useLayoutEffect`.
 Let's start by looking at `useEffect`:

 ```jsx
 import { useEffect } from "react";